 CrossFit is all about Community.
 What continues to impress me so much about CrossFit is that no matter which box you go to it is comprised of genuine, hard working people.
-People who stay with you and cheer you on until the very last rep. People who help you clean up your barbell.
-People who hold you accountable and reach out to you to find out what’s going on when you don’t make it to class.
-It’s these people that keep us coming back for more, that keep us fighting to the last second of each WOD and the reason why we are better outside of the gym walls.
+People who stay with you and cheer you on until the very last rep. The people here will help you clean up your barbell, hold you accountable and reach out to you to you if you don’t make it to class.
+It’s these community that keep us coming back for more, that keep us fighting to the last second of each WOD and the reason why we are better outside of the gym walls.
 It’s because of the community, I am proud to call myself a CrossFitter. – Goose

-There are amazing benefits of be had by working out together in a group setting.
 Working out with a group of people, subconsciously encourages you to push your limits.
 Although we all have different fitness goals, we are all innately competitive beings at heart.
 By surrounding yourself with others working towards a common goal you push yourself further than you could have ever imagined.
 Get comfortable with letting your competitive nature work it’s magic during the strength set or WOD.
-Take a look at some of the scores on the board before the workout starts and find someone else’s score to use as your motivation to beat.
-A little friendly competition never hurt anyone!
+Take a look at some of the scores on the board before the workout starts and find someone else’s score to use as your motivation to work harder.

 Lastly, the awesomeness of the community is all about respect.
 Respect what we have here.
 Respect each other, that everyone starts from a different place and that the path to wellness is an individual process.
-Respect the ways of the gym, whether that is showing up to class on time, listening and understanding the nature of the days work, or knowing your weights and scores and putting them on the board.
+Respect the ways of the gym.
+This entails showing up on time, listening, and knowing your weights and scores and putting them on the board.
 Respect this community.
-You all are the ones that make it what it is. – Coach Lando
+You all are the ones that make it what it is.